Most of the photons that reionized the Universe came from dwarf galaxies

 We measure the gas-phase oxygen abundance using the strong optical lines diagnostic.
-Specifically, we use the R3=log([\oiii]$\lambda$5007 /\hb) and adopt the most recent empirical calibrations at high-redshift\cite{nakajima22,nakajima23,sanders21}.
-All of our sources have robust detections of [\oiii]$\lambda$5007 and \hb.
-Furthermore, we also separate our sample into two bins according to the EW(\hb) at EW(\hb)=100\AA\ to account for ionization parameter variations\cite{nakajima22}.
+Specifically, we use the R3=log([O{\sc iii}]$\lambda$5007 /H$\beta$) and adopt the most recent empirical calibrations at high-redshift\cite{nakajima22,nakajima23,sanders21}.
+All of our sources show detections of [O{\sc iii}]$\lambda$5007 and H$\beta$.
+Furthermore, we also separate our sample into two bins according to the EW(H$\beta$) at EW(H$\beta$)=100\AA\ to account for ionization parameter variations\cite{nakajima22}.
 Also, for a given value of R3, the calibration defines two metallicity solutions.
-Although these sources have likely low metallicities, we use the O32=log([\oiii]$\lambda\lambda$4949,5007/[\oii]$\lambda\lambda$3727,3729) ratio to distinguish between the two branches.
-For most of the sources, the [\oii] is not detected, which provides a lower-limit on O32, which is found to vary in the range O32=[0.7-1.4].
+Although these sources have likely low metallicities, we use the O32=log([O{\sc iii}]$\lambda\lambda$4949,5007/[O{\sc ii}]$\lambda\lambda$3727,3729) ratio to distinguish between the two branches.
+For most of the sources, the [O{\sc ii}] is not detected, which provides a lower-limit on O32, which is found to vary in the range O32=[0.7-1.4].
 Using the O32 metallicity indicator, the resulting values are all compatible with the low-metallicity branch solution.
-The metallicity measurements are reported in Table \ref{tab:props}.
+The metallicity measurements are reported in Table 2.

+In addition to the physical properties that may ease the escape of ionizing photons from these galaxies, metallicity can also inform us on the ionizing properties of this population.
+We measured the gas-phase metallicity using the R3 = [O{\sc iii}]/H$\beta$\ line ratio based on the most recent calibrations \cite{sanders23}.
+We find extremely low metallicities, ranging from 12+log(O/H)= 6.70 to 7.46, which corresponds to 1\% to 6\% of the solar metallicity.
+Such low metallicities are often suggestive of strong ionizing radiation from massive stars\cite{stanway19}.
+At the same time, these distant low-mass galaxies, considered as the building-blocks of present-day galaxies, are expected to be metal-poor, owing to their supposedly pristine gas conditions.
+We note that our estimate relies on the calibration of strong lines diagnostics, which are prone to significant uncertainties at $z>6$.
+On average, these estimates lie with 1 to 2$\sigma$ intervals from each other.